Animals in space: 1960s

 During the Voskhod program, two Soviet space dogs, Veterok (Ветерок, Little Wind) and Ugolyok (Уголёк, Blackie), were launched on 22 February 1966, on board Cosmos 110 and spent 22 days in orbit before landing on 16 March.
 This spaceflight of record-breaking duration was not surpassed by humans until Soyuz 11 in 1971 and still stands as the longest space flight by dogs.

 The US launched Biosatellite I in 1966 and Biosatellite I/II in 1967 with fruit flies, parasitic wasps, flour beetles and frog eggs, along with bacteria, amoebae, plants and fungi.

 On 11 April 1967, Argentina also launched the rat Belisario, atop a Yarará rocket, from Cordoba military range, which was recovered successfully.
 This flight was followed by a series of subsequent flights using rats.
 It is unclear if any Argentinean biological flights passed the 100 km limit of space.

 The first animals in deep space, the first to circle the Moon, and the first two tortoises in space were launched on Zond 5 on 14 September 1968 by the Soviet Union.
 The Horsfield's tortoises were sent on a circumlunar voyage to the Moon along with wine flies, meal worms, and other biological specimens.
 These were the first inhabitants of Earth to travel around the Moon.
 The capsule overshot its terrestrial landing site but was successfully recovered at sea on 21 September.
-The animals survived but had some weight loss.
+The animals survived but underwent weight loss.
+More turtles followed on the circumlunar Zond 6 mission of November 1968 (ahead of the December U.S. crewed Apollo 8 mission) and four turtles flew on the circumlunar Zond 7 mission which flew around the Moon on August 11, 1969, three weeks after Apollo 11's Moon walk.

 On 28 June 1969, the US launched the monkey Bonny, a macaque, on Biosatellite 3 in what was intended to have been a 30-day orbit around the Earth, with the monkey being fed by food pellets from a dispenser that he had been trained to operate.
 Bonny's health deteriorated rapidly and he was returned to Earth on 7 July, but died the next day after the Biosatellite capsule was recovered in the Pacific Ocean.

-In total in the 1950s and 1960s, the Soviet Union launched missions with passenger slots for at least 57 dogs.
+In total in the 1950s and 1960s, the Soviet Union launched missions with at least 57 passenger slots for dogs.
 The actual number of dogs in space is smaller, because some dogs flew more than once.

 On 23 December 1969, as part of the 'Operación Navidad' (Operation Christmas), Argentina launched Juan (a cai monkey, native of Argentina's Misiones Province) using a Canopus II rocket.
 It ascended 82 kilometers and then was recovered successfully.
 Later, on 1 February 1970 the experience was repeated with a female monkey of the same species using a X-1 Panther rocket.
 It reached a higher altitude than its predecessor, but it was lost after the capsule's parachute failed.